henrybyhee/fuzzy_name_match/README.md

 ## 2. Jaccard Index (Classic)

-Measures overlapping tokens between two strings, defined by intersection divided by the size of their union.
+Measures overlapping tokens between two strings, defined by their intersection divided by the size of their union.
 The higher the score, the more similar the strings are.
 Names are tokenized by whitespace before score is calculated.
 See [wikipedia](https://en.wikipedia.org/wiki/Jaccard_index).

 ### Use Case